orbisgis/h2gis/h2spatial-ext-function-doc/ST_Rotate.md

 ### Name
-`ST_MakePoint` rotate a geometry counter-clockwise by a given angle (in radians) about a point.
+`ST_MakePoint` rotate a geometry counter-clockwise by the given angle (in radians) about a point.

 ### Signatures